EECS2311/Perfect-Pantry/Project Planning and Progress Tracking/Log_ITR0-1.md

 ### Big Design Decisions
 - We decided to begin building out the UI's with Java.swing as opposed to JavaFx.
 More team members were familiar with it so it would be quicker to begin development.
 Having to install an additional package as opposed to using the built in java.swing, was another consideration.
 - In order to develop the UI, we went with a model with components and Views.
 The views display the GUI while the components make up the view.
-This sort of separation of concerns made development much easier to understand.
+This sort of separation of concerns made development much easier.

 ### Concerns/Obstacles
 - Since every member has varying levels of knowledge on git and github, some basic operations needed a bit more explanation.